-Stories of bankruptcies, flooding and a terrible explosion lurk behind today’s placid estates of late twentieth-century private housing.
+Stories of bankruptcy, flooding and a terrible explosion lurk behind today’s placid estates of late twentieth-century private housing.

-While most of the original area’s features have been lost to post-War development and changes in the economy, this tour takes in a representative selection of buildings to tell the story of what has been known since the 1850s as Cubitt Town.
+Most of the original development has disappeared to post-War development and changes in the economy.
+But we take in a representative selection of surviving buildings to tell the story of how Cubitt Town woke the sleepy Island.

 Details – Cubitt Wakes the Isle of Dogs